Top Tips for your Trip to the Ballet

 Coat check Most theatres we perform in don’t have a coat check.
 Please leave bulky items at home if you can, however we know it can get cold at night.
 Please ensure jackets and bags are well under your seats so they don’t cause a trip hazard.

-COVID-19 Help us to keep our audience safe by using the sanitiser provided at venues, scanning in via the NZ COVID Tracer app as well as following other good hygiene practices.
+COVID-19 Help us to keep our audience safe by using the sanitiser provided at venues, as well as following other good hygiene practices.
+Audience members are welcome to wear a mask if they prefer.
+We ask that anyone who is unwell stays home.
+More details are available here.

 Children at the ballet Every child is different, and whether they’re old enough to attend a performance depends on a range of factors.
 All audience members, including little ones that might be sitting on your knee require a ticket to enter.
 Find out more about our Children at the Ballet and Babes in Arms Policy here.